sul-dlss-deprecated/triannon/README.md

 # Triannon

-Demonstration Open Annotation to support the Linked Data for Libraries use cases.
+Store Open Annotation in Fedora4 to support the Linked Data for Libraries use cases.

 ## Tests